 A decade later, here we are again, as governments unveil massive rescue packages.
 But this time, most of the companies in dire straits aren’t systemic.
 That means governments can drive a harder bargain.
 And I mean hard: the White House is pondering an equity stake in every company that gets taxpayer money.

-“Only in a crisis are governments able to rally people to accept necessary but painful reforms.
-Every crisis is also an opportunity.”
+“Only in a crisis are governments able to rally people to accept necessary but painful reforms.”

 ~ James Boughton, CIGI senior fellow and former historian of the IMF